Meteor-Community-Packages/Meteor-CollectionFS/ARCHITECTURE.md

 ##Queue
 Would be nice if we could have a general `Queue` object, in a package `queue`.
 It should be a lightweight package for both server and client.
 The api should be flexible and allow both `FIFO`, `LILO`, `FILO`, `LIFO` queues.
 Why?
-The tasks we do are asyncron but a queue is somewhat syncron - Thats the general problem to solve.
-The other issue is that some times we could allow a fixed number of tasks to run at the same time - so throttling is next.
+* The tasks we do are asyncron but a queue is somewhat syncron
+* We some cases allow a fixed number of tasks to run at the same time
+* Throttling
+* Retry failed tasks
+* We could recycle failed tasks or want to discard the task
+* Persist the queue or have it in memory - In memory is default

 ###Design idea for `Queue`
 ```js